PhillipKP/congenial-spoon/README.md

 * main.cpp: Contains the main() function with the main loop.
 * checkAndProcessInput.cpp: Contains the custom functions called by the main loop.
 These functions check the user input to main sure they are integers between 0 and 100.
 * checkAndProcessInput.hpp: Header files with the forward declarations of all the functions inside checkAndProcessInput.cpp.
+* high_scores.cpp and high_scores.hpp are files with functions to handle displaying the high scores.

 Comments, issues, and grooming advice are welcome.
 You do this through the "Issues" section of this repository.